metildachee/snakie/README.md

 <img src="img/version-4/experimenting.gif"/>

 ## What can be done better?
-Wayyy... too many, these are just the one top of my head.
+Wayyy... too many, these are just the ones on the top of my head.
 * UX orientated
 * Writing better code
 * Staying calm